BeardedDonut/DesignPatternsPractice/ReadMe.md

     2- run the 'Demo.java` to see it's result

-    3- You can also find an image of the design pattern structure inside each design pattern package
+    3- You can also find an image of the design pattern structure inside each design pattern's package
   ```

  ### Author :